Need a request for proposal or information on one of our sports cities?

 Other national tournaments and events that have been or are held in Arkansas include: 2009 SEC Women’s Basketball Tournament, 2008 NCAA Men’s Basketball First-Round Tournament, the annual P&G Beauty NW Arkansas LPGA Championship, and the prestigious Western Amateur golf tournament.

 Arkansas Professional Sports Facilities

 Arvest Ballpark, Springdale

 First-class, professional sports facilities for all ages and sanctioned leagues can be found for all traditional sports such as football, softball, golf, tennis, gymnastics, swimming, and track.
-But Arkansas also provides the perfect background for canoeing, kayaking, fishing, rodeo or even ATV competitions.
+But Arkansas also provides the perfect background for canoeing, kayaking, fishing, rodeo, ATV competitions and other sports held outdoors.
 The state slogan is “The Natural State,” after all.

 Any competitive sport can be held in Arkansas, and cities are willing to bid for your event.
 They appreciate the contender spirit and enjoy winning you over to select Arkansas.

 Reynolds Razorback Stadium, Fayetteville